aoffman5/tswd-portfolio-fall23/final-project-part-three.md

 [Click Here!](https://carnegiemellon.shorthandstories.com/hurdles-made-of-dollar-bills/index.html)

+If you're joining from the data story, welcome!
+I'd suggest clicking through Parts 1 and 2 on the top bar to see all the progress I've made before this point.

 # Changes made since Part II
 The first and most obvious change is that I created three new infographics to help tell my story.
 I wanted to address the rising tuition trend as mentioned by one of my users from Part II, and I needed to fill in the gap that I had flagged was present during Part II for my visualizations on the industry effect.
 I chose to turn the potential consequences of the end of affirmative action into an infographic; then, I used the Census data to create an infographic on white representation on professional stages and in the general American population.
 Because of my new visualizations, I was able to shorten some of my text blocks.